Raja Pervez Ashraf: Premiership (2012–2013)

-Foreign policy

 When commenting on foreign policy after assuming premiership, Ashraf said that he wanted to deal with the United States on "an equal footing".
 However, he will likely have to deal with the court's demands to charge Zardari before doing much else.
 Prime Minister Manmohan Singh of India congratulated Ashraf shortly after his election, and anticipated greater progress in bilateral relations between the two countries during Ashraf's term.
 The Chinese government greeted Ashraf and pledged closer ties with Pakistan to strengthen their "all-weather friendship".
 Other notable messages of congratulation came from U.S. Secretary of State Hillary Clinton and Afghan president Hamid Karzai.

 On 24 June 2012, several Tehrik-i-Taliban militants from Afghanistan entered Pakistan's bordering tribal areas killing 13 Pakistani troops, of which seven were beheaded.
 During the conflict, Pakistani troops killed fourteen of the raiding militants.
-The attack, one of several such cross-border skirmishes, was strongly condemned with Raja Pervaiz Ashraf stating that the matter would be directly taken to Afghan president Hamid Karzai.
+The attack, one of several such cross-border skirmishes, was strongly condemned with Raja Pervez Ashraf stating that the matter would be directly taken to Afghan president Hamid Karzai.

 Regarding his stand on the Kashmir conflict with India, Ashraf has categorically stated that Pakistan would continue providing moral, political, and diplomatic support to the Kashmiri people of Jammu and Kashmir until a solution was to be reached for the issue in accordance with UN resolutions and Kashmiri aspirations.

 Ashraf is expected to visit Kabul, Afghanistan, to hold talks with the Afghan leadership on the peace process in Afghanistan amidst the ongoing Afghan war and to discuss the status of Afghan-led reconciliation with the Afghan Taliban.
 The visit comes at a time when Pakistan's relations with the United States have improved in the aftermath of the 2011 NATO attack.
 On 15 July, he performed a two-day state visit to Saudi Arabia, his first official tour since becoming prime minister.
 During the visit, he would perform Umrah, meet with King Abdullah of Saudi Arabia, discuss the status of relations between Pakistan and Saudi Arabia and also meet members of the Pakistani community in Saudi Arabia.

 On his visit to Kabul, Afghanistan, in late July 2012, Ashraf met with Karzai government officials and engaged in talks with the two main opposition leaders Abdullah Abdullah from the National Coalition of Afghanistan and Ahmad Zia Massoud from the National Front of Afghanistan.
 Among other things they discussed the need for increased and regular dialogue between leaders of Afghanistan and Pakistan.

 On 30 March, the apex court had directed the National Accountability Bureau to proceed against those who were in the post of minister for water and power from 2006 till the next general elections.
 As a result, on 20 April, NAB issued arrest warrants for 33 persons, including Ashraf.